 Students are admitted by University Enrollment Services to the MSW Program for the fall semester each year.
 Prospective students should apply directly to the University and then to the School of Social Work.
 International students must also apply to the Center for International Education (http://www.ccpe.csulb.edu/international/default.aspx).
 Receipt of applications by the School begins the first week of October.

-Applicants for the MSW program must apply to the University and submit their application packet to the School of Social Work by February 15 for admission to the MSW program the following fall semester.
+Applicants for the MSW program must apply to the University and submit their application packet to the School of Social Work by the deadline designated on the Graduate Studies website for admission to the MSW program the following fall semester.
 Please refer to the School of Social Work MSW Admissions website for more information (http://www.csulb.edu/colleges/chhs/departments/social-work/master-of-social-work/).

 To be admitted to the MSW Program, applicants must meet the following criteria: